 The windows throughout your home open up to the outdoors, a way to let light in when you appreciate the view of your garden, yard or scenery.
 The last thing you want to see is a sweaty window covered in a film of condensation.

 Not only are windows plastered with condensation unsightly, they also can be a sign of a more serious air-quality issue inside your home.
 Fortunately, there’s multiple things you can attempt to address the problem.

-What Causes Condensation on Windows
+What Produces Condensation in Windows

 Inside Moisture vs. In Between Panes

-- Moisture within a window is created from the warm damp air inside your home collecting along the glass.
+- Moisture on the inside of a window is created from the warm damp air in your home collecting along the glass.

 Why Condensation on Windows Can Be a Problem

-How to Reduce Humidity Inside Your Home
+How to Decrease Humidity Inside Your Home

-Other Ways to Lower Condensation on Windows
+Other Ways to Eliminate Condensation on Windows